scaffold-eth/se-2-challenges/README.md

 - [ ] Do you have reserves of both assets?

 Part 2: Performing Calculations 🤖
 > What are we calculating again?
-Oh yeah, for the amount of ETH the user is depositing, we want them to also deposit an equal amount of tokens.
+Oh yeah, for the amount of ETH the user is depositing, we want them to also deposit a proportional amount of tokens.
 Let's make a reusable equation where we can swap out a value and get an output of the ETH and $BAL the user will be depositing, named `tokenDeposit` and `liquidityMinted`.

 <details markdown='1'><summary>Question Four</summary>